The Powerpuff Girls (franchise): The Powerpuff Girls (2016–2019)

-Powerpuff pilot (2021)
+Powerpuff (cancelled)

-On August 24, 2020, a live-action television series based on The Powerpuff Girls was announced to be in development at The CW, according to Variety.
-It would depict Blossom, Bubbles and Buttercup as "disillusioned twentysomethings" resentful at losing their childhood to fighting crime and faced with the choice of reuniting "when the world needs them more than ever."
+On August 24, 2020, a live-action television series based on The Powerpuff Girls was announced to be in development at the CW, according to Variety.
+It was planned to depict Blossom, Bubbles, and Buttercup as "disillusioned twentysomethings" resentful at losing their childhood to fighting crime and faced with the choice of reuniting "when the world needs them more than ever".
 The project, produced by Warner Bros.
-Television Studios, is written by Heather Regnier and Diablo Cody, who may also serve as executive producers with Greg Berlanti, Sarah Schechter and David Madden.
-Craig McCracken is not involved; however, he declared his liking of Berlanti's superhero shows and admitted he is "curious" to see what they do with their adaptation.
+Television Studios, was written by Heather Regnier and Diablo Cody, who were also reported to potentially serve as executive producers with Greg Berlanti, Sarah Schechter, and David Madden.
+Craig McCracken was not involved; however, he declared his liking of Berlanti's superhero shows and admitted he was "curious" to see what they do with their adaptation.
 A pilot was officially ordered on February 9, 2021, and Maggie Kiley was hired as the director.
-Variety later reported that Chloe Bennet, Dove Cameron and Yana Perrault were cast as Blossom, Bubbles, and Buttercup.
+Variety later reported that Chloe Bennet, Dove Cameron, and Yana Perrault were cast as Blossom, Bubbles, and Buttercup, respectively.
 On March 30, 2021, following the title change to Powerpuff, Donald Faison was cast in the role of Professor Drake Utonium, retaining the character's first name from Powerpuff Girls Z. On April 1, Nicholas Podany was cast as Joseph "Jojo" Mondel Jr., the son of Mojo Jojo.
 On April 7, 2021, production on the pilot began.
-On April 9, 2021, Robyn Lively was cast as Sara Bellum and Tom Kenny was confirmed to be reprising his role as the Narrator from the original series.
+On April 9, 2021, Robyn Lively was cast as Sara Bellum and Tom Kenny was confirmed to be reprising his role as the narrator from the original series.
+However, on May 18, 2023, the CW announced that the series had been cancelled by its new majority owners, Nexstar Media Group.
+On July 5, it was reported that the series was no longer in development at Warner Bros.
+TV.
+On March 6, 2025, a full-length trailer of the series' pilot was leaked by Lost Media Busters on YouTube.
+It was later taken down by Warner Bros.
+Entertainment that same day.

-Second reboot
+Untitled second reboot

-On July 18, 2022, a second Powerpuff Girls reboot series was announced with Craig McCracken returning as the creator, director, and producer.
-This reboot is meant to revisit and expand upon the world of the original series as Blossom, Bubbles and Buttercup face off against a variety of old and new villains, and will be produced by Hanna-Barbera Studios Europe.
+On July 18, 2022, a second The Powerpuff Girls reboot was announced with Craig McCracken returning as the creator, director, and producer.
+This reboot is meant to revisit and expand upon the world of the original series as Blossom, Bubbles, and Buttercup face off against a variety of old and new villains and it will be produced by Hanna-Barbera Studios Europe (which will be the first The Powerpuff Girls franchise not to produced by Cartoon Network Studios since the What a Cartoon! shorts of The Powerpuff Girls).
+As of July 2024, the untitled second reboot is in development.

 Cast and characters

-The main characters include Blossom, Bubbles, Buttercup, and Professor Drake Utonium, along with supporting characters Ms. Bellum and the Mayor, and villains Mojo Jojo, HIM, Fuzzy Lumpkins, Princess Morbucks, Sedusa, the Gangreen Gang, the Amoeba Boys, and the Rowdyruff Boys.
-A fourth Powerpuff Girl, Bliss, was introduced in 2017.
+The main characters include Blossom, Bubbles, and Buttercup, along with supporting characters Professor Utonium, Ms. Keane, Ms. Bellum, and the Mayor, and villains Mojo Jojo, Fuzzy Lumpkins, HIM, Princess Morbucks, Sedusa, the Gangreen Gang, the Amoeba Boys, and the Rowdyruff Boys.